Shahin-96/Shahin-96/README.md

 <a href="https://profile.indeed.com/p/shahins-rkqg6js"><img src="https://img.shields.io/badge/-Indeed-003A9B?&style=for-the-badge&logo=indeed&logoColor=white" /></a>

 ## Summary Biography
-Shahin is a dynamic graduate with a strong foundation in cybersecurity and networking principles, driven to make a profound impact by implementing and managing security tools and technologies.
-Enrolling in a Google Cybersecurity Professional Certificate, he has developed a strong foundation in cybersecurity, including how to apply the NIST Cybersecurity Framework (CSF) and the CIA triad to assess potential risks, create a risk register, and provide incident response.
-His skills include vulnerability management, implementing defense-in-depth strategies, and utilizing encryption and hashing techniques to secure information.
-He is proficient in programming and debugging with Python and Shell scripting in Linux and is passionate about gaining hands-on experience in automating security tasks in a Linux-based environment to ensure secure application and system configuration.
-Shahin takes ownership of his tasks, communicates effectively with his team, and believes in the growth of the business he is involved in.
+Shahin is a dynamic developer with a strong foundation in electrical engineering and software development, driven to make a profound impact by leveraging his knowledge and expertise to create innovative solutions and solve complex challenges.
+Through the Google Cybersecurity Professional Certificate program, I gained a comprehensive understanding of the importance of cybersecurity practices and their impact on organizations.
+I developed the ability to identify common risks, threats, and vulnerabilities, along with effective techniques to mitigate them.
+I also learned how to protect networks, devices, people, and data from unauthorized access and cyberattacks using Security Information and Event Management (SIEM) tools.
+Additionally, I gained hands-on experience with Python, Linux, and SQL, further strengthening my technical skills in cybersecurity.
+He is proficient in programming and debugging with object-oriented languages such as Python and has hands-on experience in Shell scripting.
+Shahin is passionate about applying his AI/ML knowledge to detect anomalies, predict future threats, and develop practical applications that positively impact people's everyday tasks.

 ## Objective
-Taking cybersecurity-related courses in academia and enrolling in the Google Cybersecurity Professional Certificate program has ignited my passion for cybersecurity.
-I am now eager to transition into this field, specifically aiming to contribute as a Cybersecurity Analyst or Security Engineer.
+I am eager to leverage my expertise in machine learning and cybersecurity to develop innovative, real-world solutions that enhance security, optimize performance, and address complex challenges in today's digital landscape.

 ### Programming
 <div>